-People 1st makes call for nominations to join seven leading employers on Retail Apprenticeship Board
+People 1st makes call for nominations to join six leading employers on Retail Apprenticeship Board

-Representatives from seven organisations have secured a leading role in the future of retail apprenticeships with a seat on the Retail Apprenticeship Board.
+Representatives from six organisations have secured a leading role in the future of retail apprenticeships with a seat on the Retail Apprenticeship Board.

 The new board, which will be facilitated by performance and talent management expert, People 1st, is recognised by government to oversee the external quality assurance of the employer-driven retail apprenticeship that was launched last year.